There are a couple of different approaches to choosing a WordPress theme:

 … so I can finally get rid of the word “Home” without using code.
 [Update: from GP Premium 1.7 layouts can be set globally using the Elements module, and can then be applied to selected pages.]

-GP Premium’s Spacing add-on provides options for adding padding to various areas and changing the height of the menu.
+GP Premium’s Spacing options enable you to adjust the padding and margins of various areas and change the height of the menu.

 GP has an option for two sidebars, widget areas in the header, footer bar and top bar, and up to five footer widgets.
 The Premium plugin is not required for this.